WA Government Architecture Decision Records

 - Single integration point for multiple upstream providers

-- Standardised OIDC/SAML interface for downstream consumers
+- Standard OIDC/SAML interface for downstream applications

 - Centralised policy enforcement and audit logging